This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

 In June, Governor Cuomo issued an executive order requiring a 14-day quarantine period for people traveling to New York from states with “significant community spread” or residents returning home after travel.
-The metrics for determining high-risk states are publicly available with the state list updated every Tuesday.
-New Jersey and Connecticut have similar policies in place.

 Despite the pomp and circumstance around the policy, it was well-known that there was little enforcement for the first few months.
 Hotels may have been policing out-of-state guests, but there was no one checking up on residents or visitors staying with friends or family (or likely even an Airbnb).
 Travel forms were available at airports and online, but no one checked to see if you filled one out.
 I’m sure there was a lot of self-enforcement, but that didn’t stop it from being a running joke in online forums and social media.